rdtarvin/RADseq_Quito_2017/_posts/2017-08-03-afternoon-ddrad-stacks.md

 	wget <<add url here>>

-We should have five more individuals for the third population that we only had one before.
+We should have five more individuals for the third population for which we only had one before.
 Also, notice how these individuals had a different Illumina index primer...

 Let's make a list of the filenames that have sequences in them: